Sejanus: Literary and cultural interpretations

 A later fictional treatment of the historical episode appeared as the first story of Edward Maturin's Sejanus, and Other Roman Tales (New York 1839).
-It also figures in Robert Graves' I, Claudius (1934).
-In this Antonia sends the letter of accusation to Tiberius via Claudius, after discovering her daughter is plotting with Sejanus.
+It also figures in Robert Graves' I, Claudius (1934) and its 1976 television adaption, in which he was portrayed by Patrick Stewart.
+In Graves' version Antonia sends the letter of accusation to Tiberius via Claudius, after discovering her daughter is plotting with Sejanus.
 And since Pontius Pilate was a nominee of Sejanus and implicated in his anti-Jewish policies, it encouraged the inclusion of Sejanus in novels dealing with the circumstances of Jesus Christ's crucifixion.
 The first of these was Miles Gerald Keon's Dion and the Sibyls: A Classic Christian Novel (London, 1866); later examples include Paul L. Maier's Pontius Pilate (Grand Rapids MI 1968) and Chris Seepe's The Conspiracy to Assassinate Jesus Christ (Toronto 2012).

 The aim of some later novels has been to concentrate as much on local colour as on the story.
 This was true of William Percival Crozier's historical romance The Fates Are Laughing (1945), which was written by a classicist with an eye for detail and set during the fall of Sejanus and the reign of Caligula.
 It is equally true of some recent detective novels set in Roman times.
 David Wishart's Sejanus (London, 1998) features Marcus Corvinus, and James Mace's Empire Betrayed: The Fall of Sejanus (2013) focused on a military colleague, Aulus Nautius Cursor.